Headaches vs. Migraines and How to Get Relief

 - Take a relaxing bath.

-- Meditate for 20 minutes, or take a short 20-minute nap.
+- Sit still and quiet for 20 minutes, or take a short 20-minute nap.

 Conventional Medications for Migraines and Headaches